rory81/the-monkees/README.md

     1. Make github pages and test them on
         - Windows
         - Apple
-    2. Use the mockups (/assets/mockups/The_Monkees_final.pdf) to see the intented results per device.
-In the above mentioned UX chapter the deviations from the mockups are noted.The inspect developer tool is used to select the Mobile (Galaxy S5) or the ipad device.
-Running the page without the inspect developer option represent the dtp version.

         **Bug:** The pages worked on Apple (OS Sierra) using Cloud9 preview but when testing the Github pages on a 27 inch screen **not** all pages where displayed as intended.
 Not all pages filled up the entire page.
-There was an error in the consul:
+There was an error in the consol:

         **Error:**  Failed to load resource: the server responded with a status of 404 () https://rory81.github.io/favicon.ico

         However, testing the Github pages on a iPad Air 2 (OS 12.2) **did** give the intented results of every page.
+    2. Use the mockups (/assets/mockups/The_Monkees_final.pdf) to see the intented results per device.
+In the above mentioned UX chapter the deviations from the mockups are noted.The inspect developer tool is used to select the Mobile (Galaxy S5) or the ipad device.
+Running the page without the inspect developer option represent the dtp version.
+    3. Use HTML validator: 2 warnings
+        - No heading with section
+        - The use of datetime-local in the booking form instead of polyfill
+    4. Use CSS validator: validates as CSS level 3 + SVG.
+Existing warnings were about the use of webkits for other browsers.

 ##### Navigation:
     1. Go to the "Media" page and check if